dwaite/connect/openid-connect-self-issued-v2-1_0.md

 ## 1.X Use-cases

 - Sudden or planned IdP unavailability
 IdPs can become unable to operate because they are destroyed as the result of a natural disaster such as hurricanes, tsunamis and earthquakes or as the result of a planned business decision.
-Using Self-Issued OP would enable end-users to authenticate themselves even when IdPs are temporarily or permanently unfunctionable.
+Using Self-Issued OP would enable End-users to authenticate themselves even when IdPs are temporarily or permanently unfunctionable.

 - Authentication at the edge
 As more and more number of services and goods become digital and get connected to the Internet, the need for beneficiaries of those services and owners of those goods to be able to authenticate themselves before enjoying these services.
-Using Self-Issued OP would allow such authentications to happen at the edge, on end-user's device to achieve required efficiency and speed.
+Using Self-Issued OP would allow such authentications to happen at the edge, on End-user's device to achieve required efficiency and speed.

-- Sharing credentials from several issuers in one transaction When end-users apply to open a banking account online, in most countries they are required to submit scanned versions of the required documents.
+- Sharing credentials from several issuers in one transaction When End-users apply to open a banking account online, in most countries they are required to submit scanned versions of the required documents.
 These documents are usualy issued by different authorities, and hard to be verified in a digital form.
-When credentials are expressed in Verifiable Credentials format, using Self-Issued OP documents from various issuers can be shared in one transaction while allowing receiver to digitally verfy the validity of the shared document.
+When credentials are expressed as verified claims, using Self-Issued OP documents from various issuers can be shared in one transaction while allowing receiver to digitally verfy the validity of the shared document.

 - Portability of the identities among providers
-As end-users sign up to use new online services, they have to create a new account and enter basic information about themselves once again.
+As End-users sign up to use new online services, they have to create a new account and enter basic information about themselves once again.
 They could using one of the large Identity Providers, but than they need to remember which one they used for which service.
-This experience could be improved using Self-Issued OP, if users can ask services to use identifier of their choice and present claims about themselves to provide their basic information to the services.
+This experience could be improved using Self-Issued OP, if End-users can ask services to use identifier of their choice and present claims about themselves to provide their basic information to the services.

 ## 1.1.
 Scope
-This document is scoped for a deployment model where Self-Issued OP is deployed on a user's device.
+This document is scoped for a deployment model where Self-Issued OP is deployed on an End-user's device.

 In scope:

 - Discovery of Self-Issued OP

-How an application on the user's edge device that is used to run Self-Issued OpenID Provider gets invoked upon receiving a Self-Issued OP request.
+How an application on the End-user's edge device that is used to run Self-Issued OpenID Provider gets invoked upon receiving a Self-Issued OP request.

-- Negotiation of supported metadata between RP and Self-Issued OP How RP and Self-Issued OP negotiate supported metadata that necessary to process request and response such as supported signing algorithms, cryptographically verifiable identifiers, and credential formats.
+- Negotiation of supported metadata between RP and Self-Issued OP

+How RP and Self-Issued OP negotiate supported metadata that necessary to process request and response such as supported signing algorithms, cryptographically verifiable identifiers, and credential formats.
 Negotiation is initiated by the RP and is included in the authorization request.
 The process is distinct from Dynamic Client Registration in OpenID Connect, since neither RP nor Self-Issued OP are expected to store information about the metadata supported by the counterparty.
 Negotiation establishes an ad hoc trust and is performed during every transaction even when RP and Self-Issued OP in question have transacted before.

-- Usage of cryptographically verifiable identifiers as a way for RPs to identify the authenticated user Cryptographically verifiable identifiers include information about the key material used to sign the request and/or response.
+- Usage of cryptographically verifiable identifiers as a way for RPs to identify the Authenticated user

+Cryptographically verifiable identifiers include information about the key material used to sign the request and/or response.
 This way an entity receiving the request or response can verify whether the identifier is controlled by the other entity.
 First mechanism defined is the usage of jwk thumbprint, which is base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim.
 Second mechanism defined is the usage of Decentralized Identifiers (DID).
 DID is a string that is used to obtain a DID document that contains information associated with the subject identified by a DID, including key material.
 Indirection layer between DID and DID Document allows controller of a DID to modify key material used to prove control over the identifier.
 DID Document is recorded on a system or network of some kind that can be a database of any kind including distributed ledgers and cloud storage.

-- Usage of cryptographically verifiable claims Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims using cryptographic means.
+- Usage of cryptographically verifiable claims

+Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims using cryptographic means.
 Additional credential formats include Verifiabel Presentation defined in [VC-DATA-MODEL].

 Out of Scope: